-Critical race theory (CRT) masquerades as “anti-racism” but is in fact racist and undermines students’ faith.
-Parents of k-12 students should ask their heads-of-school how they view racism and choose a school accordingly.
-Parents of college students should consider transferring their student to the few colleges who resist CRT.
+Based on the evidence, CRT is authoritarianism masquerading as “anti-racism” but is in fact racist.
+It supports racist policies against those whose ideologies oppose it as well as those it claims to champion, and it undermines students’ faith and independence of thought.
+ACCS recommends that parents of k-12 students ask their school’s administration how they view racism and carefully choose a school accordingly.
+ACCS also recommends that parents encourage their college students to transfer to one of the few colleges who resist CRT.
 At many Christian colleges, CRT has effectively replaced Christianity as the primary orthodoxy.
 Students may not realize this, given the school’s church affiliation, but this makes the danger more real.
 CRT is anathema to Christianity and especially to classical Christian education.

-CRT orders people into two classes: “oppressed” (victims) and “oppressor” (privileged).
+CRT orders people into two classes based on superficial physical characteristics: “oppressed” (victims) and “oppressor” (privileged).
 A native-American physician living in the suburbs is seen as “oppressed” while an unemployed white person is seen as an “oppressor.”
-This is why it is often referred to as “social Marxism” — it orders and separates people based on race, as compared to traditional Marxism which separates people by wealth.
+This is why it is often referred to as “social Marxism” — it orders and separates people into these two groups based on race, as compared to traditional Marxism which separates people by wealth.

-CRT’s core assertion is often misunderstood.
-It is not at its core about anti-racism, but rather about demonizing and rejecting Western Christian culture.
+CRT’s core assertion is often misunderstood because it is not at its core about anti-racism, but rather about demonizing and rejecting Western Christian culture.
 For example, reasoning and logic are considered “white.”
 A two-parent, heterosexual traditional family is considered “white.”
 Note that neither of these has anything to do with color, they have to do with culture.
-This rejection of Western Christianity is not simply an extreme form of CRT, it is central to CRT’s orthodoxy.
+The rejection of Western Christianity is not simply an extreme form of CRT, it is central to CRT’s orthodoxy.

 As always, giving something a name lends it viability and credence in the wider culture.
 CRT is new; it was developed in the 80s and officially organized in 1989.
-The speed with which liberal institutions–like colleges, media, and the public school system–have adopted it speaks to its appeal to the liberal progressive view.
+The speed with which many progressive institutions have adopted it — such as colleges, media, and the public school system unions — speaks to its appeal to the progressive view.

-Those students who speak against CRT are shamed as “white” (regardless of their color), and labeled “haters.”
+Those students who speak against CRT are frequently shamed as “white” and labeled “haters.”
 Speech against CRT makes other students feel “unsafe” and thus it is “hate speech.”
 In this way, they control the minds of students by controlling what they are allowed to think and say.
-Totalitarian regimes use this tactic to control their populations.
-It is very powerful and should not be underestimated.
-Those who do resist are academically penalized, expelled, or brought under severe discipline.
+Totalitarian regimes often use this tactic to control their populations and it is extremely powerful.
+Parents almost always underestimate its influence, although statistics indicate most students succumb to it.
+Those who do resist are increasingly brought under discipline, academically penalized, or expelled.

 Isn’t it a non-issue if I send my child to a conservative, evangelical college?